 - creating an indoor-outdoor living space

-- adding strategic openings to create a peek
+- adding strategic openings to peek outside

 - orienting the furniture layout to frame the view.